I was about to give up on this.

 There was a time when I told myself, “My clients are successful business people.
 I don’t need to share this with them.
 Surely they already know.”

-I though about that as I huffed and puffed alongside my fellow roadie, whose far superior rig (and probably better conditioning) made me struggle to keep up.
+I thought about that as I huffed and puffed alongside my fellow roadie, whose far superior rig (and probably better conditioning) made me struggle to keep up.

 “Where are you headed now?” he asked.